Healthy Mac and Cheese Recipe

 - Blueberry Salad or Kale Salad

 We believe everything is ok in moderation.
-This healthy mac and cheese recipe is higher in calories, carbs, and salt, however, if you are craving mac and cheese, this is a better option for you!
+This healthy mac and cheese recipe is higher in calories, carbs, and salt than most of our healthy sides; however, if you are craving mac and cheese, this is a better option for you than a traditional recipe!

 We like cheddar cheese and parmesan cheese for the most delicious creamy sauce!